JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 ## Understanding how webpack hashing works

-Example10a
+### Example10a

-run this command 3 times `webpack --output-filename=[name]-[id]-[hash].js --config=webpack-config/webpack.example10.js` notice the hash is flipping back and forth between 2 hashes
+run this command `npm run example10a`

-Example10b
+### Example10b

 run this command 2 times `npm run example10b` notice the hash isn't changing.

 now go and modify MiscSecondEntryPoint.ts, change the `console.log(y);` statment on line 6 to `console.log(x);` and then run `npm run example10b` again.

 * Notice, all of the file hashes have changed.
 If this was behaving the way we want, then only the [id]-misc-[chunkhash].js file in the dist folder that would have changed.
+This is a side effect of the webpack manifest.

+### Example10c

+Run the command `npm run example10c` and take a look at the dist folder.
+It's not perfect but this is the first configuration that I would consider a reasonable solution for production hashing.

+I've added another instance of the CommonsChunkPlugin.
+The first instance processes the app entry point and creates a shared chunk, and the second instance processes the shared chunk.
+The result